-Noah first came to El Salvador as a human rights intern for Cristosal in 2005 after graduating from the University of Montana in Peace & Conflict Studies.
+Noah first came to El Salvador as a human rights intern for Cristosal in 2005 after graduating from the University of Montana in Peace and Conflict Studies.
 That first year evolved into a more than a decade of crafting human rights-based programs to address problems from hurricane disaster relief to community development.

 In 2007, Noah became the Community Development Program Director.
 Three years later, he became Cristosal's first in-country Executive Director, while also earning a post-graduate certificate in Local Development from the University of Central America José Simeón Cañas (UCA).